-Long story short: After a spat with Enzo Ferrari, a sorely miffed Henry Ford directed master-blaster Carroll Shelby to build a LeMans-beater, giving birth to the GT40 MkII with a carnivorous 427 big block stolen from grandma’s Galaxie.
+Long story short: After a spat with Enzo Ferrari, a sorely miffed Henry Ford directed master-blaster Carroll Shelby to build a LeMans beater, giving birth to the GT40 MkII with its carnivorous 427 big block stolen from grandma’s Galaxie.

 Back in the sixties, those GT40s decisively whipped Ferrari and an odd assortment of European weenies with a Win, Place, and Show at Le Mans.
 Then went on to dominate the series for years to come, until race organizers outlawed the 427 (because when losers lose they change the rules.
 And they whine.)

 Though short-lived, the millennial road-going GT was still a fire-breathing supercharged V8 of three hundred something cubes.
 Which makes it odd that Dearborn decided to resuscitate the sacred nameplate, but this time with a V6 …a 3.5 liter EcoBoost V6 (because nothing screams performance like a Big Gulp™ of Eco).

 That same not-an-eight underpowers their retro pony.
 And just as it did in the seventies, the gelding has wandered off trail into Mustang II territory with a “performance package” that replaces the Eco six with a funky four.